-^{}Two electives are required so that total credit hours are a minimum of 60.
+Up to two electives are required so that total credit hours are a minimum of 60.
 Elective(s) may be taken in different semesters than those listed and selected from CEP department offerings (mindfulness, addictions, transgender counseling, traumatology, other special topics) or from related minors (Gender and Sexuality Studies, Native American studies, Spanish Counseling, Integrated Behavioral Health).
+Students have the option of taking more than two electives if they want to (i.e., graduate with more than 60 credits).